-- Inappropriate capitalisation of revenue expenditure Based on representative capital additions testing we have determined an extrapolated misstatement of £153k, which overstates the balance of property, plant and Equipment and understates the Council's revenue expenditure.
-This unadjusted misstatement would impact the Council's general fund. - Valuation of property, plant and equipment Differences were identified on the valuation of individual properties, these ranged from £822k overvalued to £733k undervalued.
+- Inappropriate capitalisation of revenue expenditure Based on testing of a representative sample of capital additions we have identified a small number of errors which we have extrapolated to calculate a misstatement of £153k, which overstates the balance of property, plant and equipment and understates the Council's revenue expenditure.
+This unadjusted misstatement would impact the Council's useable general fund balance. - Valuation of property, plant and equipment Differences were identified on the valuation of individual properties, these ranged from £822k overvalued to £733k undervalued.
 This differences are as the result of the underlying methodology and assumptions used by the Council's valuer.
 The total net cumulative impact of unadjusted differences in relation to property valuations that we are reporting is £120k.
-This misstatement overstates the balance of Council's property, plant and equipment and of the Council's revaluation reserve (an unusable reserve) by £120k. - Queensway lease accounting treatment Based on our review procedures of the Queensway lease and borrowing models we have identified an audit difference of £175k which overstates both the long term lease liability on the Council's balance sheet and also the interest cost recognised as expenditure.
+This misstatement overstates the balance of Council's property, plant and equipment and of the Council's revaluation reserve (an unusable reserve) by £120k. - Queensway lease accounting treatment Based on our review procedures of the Queensway lease and borrowing models we have identified an audit difference of £232k which overstates both the long term lease liability on the Council's balance sheet and also the interest cost recognised as expenditure.
+In addition, an understatement of the long term liability and capital contributions of £83k due to the incorrect treatment of a soft loan. - Interest income Overstatement of the recorded interest income amounting to £362k

-📈 Audit Differences
+Audit Differences